 Quantum computing has been "five years away from practical applications" for the past two decades.
-But 2024-2025 marks a genuine inflection point: IBM's Quantum System Two is processing real pharmaceutical research workloads, Google's Willow chip demonstrated exponential error correction, and the quantum computing market hit $1.88 billion with projected 20-42% annual growth through 2030.
-For the first time, quantum computing isn't just academic research—it's infrastructure that companies are deploying for production problems.
+But 2025-2026 marks a genuine inflection point: IBM's latest Heron-based systems are processing real pharmaceutical research workloads, Google's Willow chip demonstrated exponential error correction that was once considered the field's hardest unsolved problem, and NIST post-quantum cryptography standards are now finalized and mandated for federal systems.
+For the first time, quantum computing isn't just academic research.
+It's infrastructure that companies are actively deploying for production problems.
 Developers who understand quantum fundamentals now will be positioned for a field where experienced practitioners are scarce and demand is accelerating.
 Here's why this time is actually different, what quantum can do today, and how to start learning without a PhD in physics.

 Significance: First quantum system designed for production workloads, not just research.
-Cleveland Clinic using it for drug discovery; Mitsubishi for materials science.
+Cleveland Clinic uses it for drug discovery; Mitsubishi for materials science.
+By mid-2026, IBM has expanded the Quantum Network to over 300 member organizations.

 Google Willow: Error Correction Breakthrough

 Announcement: December 2024.
-Google's latest quantum chip demonstrates exponential error reduction as qubit count increases.
+Google's Willow chip demonstrated exponential error reduction as qubit count increases, a result that had been the central unsolved problem blocking scalable quantum computing.

 Benchmark: Solved a problem in 5 minutes that would take classical supercomputers 10 septillion years (10^25).
 Yes, that's a real number.